fsmb/fcvsua-api/README.md

-# FcvsUa API
+# FCVS UA Unified API

 FSMB simplifies the licensure process for state boards by providing applicants license portability via UA and primary-source verified information via FCVS.
-Participating boards can use the FcvsUa API to retrieve information about applicants who have submitted to them via the UA and FCVS applications.
+Participating boards can use the FCVS UA Unified API to retrieve information about applicants who have submitted to them via the UA and FCVS applications.

 Refer to the [Getting Started with FSMB APIs](https://github.com/fsmb/api-docs) guide to learn more general information about FSMB APIs - terminology, authentication, error handling, FSMB codes, and more.
 For more information or to begin using this API, please contact FSMB [here](mailto:fcvs@fsmb.org).